Benedict Menni

 Benedict Menni, OH (11 March 1841 – 24 April 1914), born Angelo Ercole Menni Figini, was an Italian Roman Catholic priest.
-Menni was a professed member of the Order of the Brothers Hospitallers of Saint John of God and he went on to establish a religious congregation of women known as the Sisters Hospitaller of the Sacred Heart of Jesus and based upon the one of which he was a member.
-As part of his pastoral mission, he worked in Spain.
+Menni was a professed member of the Order of the Brothers Hospitallers of Saint John of God and he went on to establish a religious congregation of women known as the Sisters Hospitaller of the Sacred Heart of Jesus, whose ministry was based upon that of his own order.

-The Saint worked for the elderly and those who were abandoned.
+Menni worked for the elderly and those who were abandoned.
 He also worked and aided victims of polio and those with mental health problems.
+As part of his pastoral mission, he worked in Spain.

 He was canonized in 1999 after the recognition of two miracles attributed to his intercession.
 His order continues to flourish across the world in locations such as Spain and Italy.

 Life

 Angelo Ercole Menni Figini was born as the fifth of fifteen children to Luigi Menni and Luisa Figini on 11 March 1841 in Milan.
 He was baptized hours after he was born.
 As a child he was noted for his strength of spirit and for his intellectual abilities.

 His religious calling came when he was an adolescent.
 At the time he had a position at a bank and was faced with a request to falsify records.
 He refused and resigned his post.
 This gave him the opportunity to pursue his spiritual vocation.
-In 1858 Piedmontese and French troops confronted Austrian troops outside of Milan and Menni volunteered to work as a stretcher-bearer to assist soldiers wounded at the battle of Magenta, transporting the wounded from Milan railway station to the nearby hospital.
+In 1858 Piedmontese and French troops confronted Austrian troops outside of Milan, and Menni volunteered to work as a stretcher-bearer to assist soldiers wounded at the battle of Magenta, transporting the wounded from Milan railway station to the nearby hospital.
 This brought him into contact with the Hospitallers of Saint John of God; he entered their novitiate in 1860 and took his vows as a member in 1864.

 He undertook his studies in philosophy and theology in Lodi and later in Rome.
 Upon their conclusion he was ordained to the priesthood in 1866, after which he assumed the name of "Benedict".
 At the behest of Pope Pius IX - in 1867 - he started the restoration of the Saint John of God order in both Spain and Portugal, a restoration needed because of a situation of political strife.

 After settling in Spain he began by setting up a children's hospital in Barcelona in 1867 and this marked the first of his several undertakings.
 A short time later Menni attracted numerous followers to his cause and this allowed him to establish new institutions of his new order on a rapid scale, not only in Spain but also in Portugal and Mexico.
 The 1868 deposition of Queen Isabella II set off renewed persecution and Menni - chosen as the Superior of the order in 1872 - found himself the object of constant threats.
 To recover from an illness he moved to Marseille but later returned to Spain to help the victims of the Third Carlist War.